-MDU Resources Group, Inc., a member of the S&P MidCap 400 and the S&P High-Yield Dividend Aristocrats indices, started as a small utility company in 1924, serving customers on the Montana-North Dakota border.
-Today, MDU Resources operates across the country, Building a Strong America® through our regulated energy delivery and construction materials and services businesses.
+MDU Resources Group, Inc., a member of the S&P MidCap 400 index, started as a small utility company in 1924, serving customers on the Montana-North Dakota border.
+Today, MDU Resources operates across the country, through our regulated energy delivery and construction services businesses.